The Dependence of Joy's Law and Mean Tilt as a Function of Flux Emergence Phase: Data and Methods

-We use magnetic data from MDI \citep{scherrer:1995} onboard the Solar and Heliospheric Observatory (SOHO) and HMI \citep{scherrer:2012,Schou:2012} onboard the Solar Dynamics Observatory (SDO) to analyze all beta-type regions during Cycle 23, Cycle 24, and the early stages of Cycle 25.
-THe Space-weather HMI Active Region Patches (SHARPs) have been identified automatically by \citet{bobra:2014} and for MDI (SMARPs) by \citet{bobra:2021}.
 AR patches that have multiple NOAA (National Oceanic and Atmospheric Administration) numbers are not included in the data set as they are not bipolar and are determined to be too complex to provide meaningful centroid calculations.
-It is common for ARs to form on the far side and rotate onto the front solar.
+It is common for ARs to form on the far side and rotate onto the front side of the Sun.
 These regions pose problems for studying the evolution of ARs as there is no way to determine what part of the AR lifetime is being observed.
-For this reason, AR that did not emerge within 70$^\circ$ of central meridian are not included to ensure that all regions in the data set were observed to emerge on disc.
+For this reason, ARs that did not emerge or exhibit a maximum amount of flux within 70$^\circ$ of central meridian are not included to ensure that all regions in the data set were observed to emerge on disc.

-The location of the leading and following polarities are determined by the flux-weighted-centroids calculated in the MDI and HMI data and $\gamma$ values are defined as the tangent of the change in latitude and longitude between the flux-weighted centroids of the two polarities. $\gamma$ is calculated for a 0-360$^\circ$ range defined with the negative polarity always at the origin and a 0$^\circ$ tilt indicating a completely vertical active region with the negative polarity to the north.
+The location of the leading and following polarities are determined by the flux-weighted centroids calculated in the MDI and HMI data and $\gamma$ values are defined as the tangent of the change in latitude and longitude between the flux-weighted centroids of the two polarities. $\gamma$ is calculated for a $0-360^\circ$ range defined with the negative polarity always at the origin and a 0$^\circ$ tilt indicating a completely vertical active region with the negative polarity to the north.
 Angles increase counter-clockwise.
-A 90$^\circ$ tilt indicates a completely horizontal AR with a negative leading polarities.
+A 90$^\circ$ tilt indicates a completely horizontal AR with negative leading polarity.
+Angles are recorded in this manner.
+However, for most of the figures, the zero point of the tilt angle value is redefined such that a 0$^{\circ}$ tilt represents an AR with polarities aligned in an East-West direction, with the expected Joy's law tilt being positive in the northern hemisphere and negative in the northern hemisphere, and the tilt angle values translated accordingly in order to compare the Joy's law slope with those reported in past publications; the change in zero point is noted in the caption.